PowerDNS-Admin/pda-next/docs/wiki/project/features.md

 #### OTP

-At least a few options will ultimately be provided to support the use of token generator hardware devices as a method of authentication to the API.
-Typically, it goes without saying that this feature will be consumed directly through API server clients but is ultimately supported by the API server.
+At least a few options will ultimately be provided to support the use of token generator hardware devices as a method of authentication to the application.

 Supported Providers:
 - SafeID?